o3de/o3de.org/content/docs/user-guide/gems/reference/debug/asset-memory-analyzer.md

 ![Expanded view of an asset in the Asset Memory Analyzer.](/images/user-guide/gems/assetmemoryanalyzer/ui-asset-memory-analyzer-B.png)

-## Export an Asset Memory Analysis Snapshot to a File {#export-asset-memory-analysis-to-file}
+## Export an Asset Memory Analysis Snapshot to a File

 Snapshots of asset memory allocation can be exported to `JSON` or `CSV` files through three methods: